 - Invest in your career: Spending your extra money on furthering your education can help advance your career and boost your earnings.

 - Pay off debt: Use your tax refund to put towards any outstanding credit card payments or loans.
 Even if you’re making regular monthly payments on your debt or loans, interest adds up and can be costly.
+If you’re having trouble paying debt, you might also consider a debt management program.

 - Contribute to your mortgage: When you make an extra payment on your mortgage, it can lower the end cost by reducing some of the interest.